Electric cars can seem out of budget for most, but you might not have considered the potential savings in electric car maintenance costs.

 If you’ve been eyeing up our best electric cars, you might be wondering what maintaining an EV actually looks like.
 Electric cars seem complicated, but since there are fewer moving parts, they actually require much less maintenance.

-With no oil to change and less parts with the potential to go wrong or fail, you’re less likely to end up at the garage with a hefty repair bill.
+With no oil to change on electric cars, and less parts with the potential to go wrong or fail, you’re less likely to end up at the garage with a hefty repair bill.
 The biggest risk for an electric car breakdown is your battery running flat, so just be aware of low-power warnings and charge your car well in advance.

 How much does it cost to maintain an electric car?